 Your dog should always have access to a cool, clean water supply, regardless of the temperature.
 This becomes even more vital in the summer months when water can quickly evaporate from your dog's outside bowl.
 Consider an automatic watering bowl that refills as your dog drinks the water, or use an extra large container and check it several times a day to make sure your pet still has plenty of water.

-Your dog should always have access to shelter from the sun and the heat.
 If you have an outside dog who can cool himself off in the shade of trees in your yard or under a porch or awning, that should be sufficient.
 Otherwise, make sure you provide a shelter area that is protected from the sun.
 Additionally, don't allow your dog to spend all day out in the summer heat.
 Give him regular access to the cool indoors to guard against potential heat stroke.

 Concrete and asphalt can get incredibly hot in the summer, and retain that heat even when the sun goes down.
 Don't leave your dog on a concrete pad in the summer, or take him for walks on hot surfaces without protecting the delicate pads of his feet.
 If you go for a stroll or run, protective dog booties can guard against paw burns.